Consumers can come to us for assistance with any garbage, and we take great satisfaction in our ability to do so.

 However, some items still can't be thrown away in the dumpsters provided by our company.
-This encompasses any and all materials that are flammable, hazardous, or toxic.
+This encompasses any materials that are flammable, hazardous, or toxic.

 Because they are typically fabricated from potentially harmful chemicals or aerosol sprays, the majority of chemical products will unquestionably fit into these categories.

 If there are no instructions included, you should contact the sanitation division of your local community to find a facility that collects hazardous trash that is close to where you are.

 The following are examples of things that are prohibited:

 Due to the accumulation of methane gas within the tire's interior surface, tires tend to float to the top of landfills over time.

 Generally speaking, tree stumps are not permitted in dumpsters or landfills due to the fact that they are quite cumbersome and frequently cause damage to the liners that line landfills.

 This is especially true of older paints and lacquers.
-In addition, they are able to cause damage to, or totally alter the color of, equipment such as garbage trucks and dumpsters.
+In addition, they are able to cause damage to or alter the color of equipment, such as garbage trucks and dumpsters.

 Recycling of used motor oil is possible through a range of national retailers as well as many auto parts shops and mechanic businesses.

-Because of the danger it poses to people's health, the majority of states in the United States have banned the disposal of asbestos in landfills.
+Because of the danger, it poses to people's health, the majority of states in the United States have banned the disposal of asbestos in landfills.

 The removal of asbestos-containing items from private residences or commercial buildings is also fraught with peril and must be performed only by trained experts with appropriate credentials.

-Used bandages, hypodermic needles, and blood vials should be disposed of via trash haulers that are licensed to handle, transport, and eventually dispose of medical waste.
+Used bandages, hypodermic needles, and blood vials should be disposed of via trash haulers licensed to handle, transport, and eventually dispose of medical waste.

 Infected absorbents need to be processed or dealt with in the same way by specialized contamination material processors in order to avoid further contamination.

-Ink from printers and pens, as well as resins, are not allowed to be thrown away in dumpsters because they are hazardous to both the machinery that processes them and the contents of the containers.
+The ink from printers and pens, as well as resins, are not allowed to be thrown away in dumpsters because they are hazardous to the machinery that processes them and the contents of the containers.